 6. Metadata Element Definitions

 This section lists the GPM CS elements in alphabetical order of the element name.
 There are two types of elements found in this chapter: data elements and compound elements.
 Data elements contain the actual metadata information.
 Compound elements (AKA Descriptive Categories) contain both data elements and other compound elements.
 They serve to organize the metadata information into groups of related elements and sub-categories.

+Insert GPM description here.
+Don’t use the structure described below.

 6.1.
 Compound (Descriptive Categories)